jhuang00/LAPL-UX-Design/Assignment07/README.md

 ### Reflection

 The process of creating the high-fidelity prototypes was time-consuming but rewarding for me.
-I put in quite a lot of time into creating the prototype, and it is great to see the project come into shape and have testers playing with prototype outcome.
+I put in quite a lot of time and effort into creating the prototype, and it is great to see the project come into shape and have testers playing with prototype outcome.
 I have learned that all the work done before creating the high-fidelity prototype build great and crucial foundation.
 While I was working on the hi-fi prototypes, the prototypes went out naturally because there were enough planning and research done before the process.
 Even though I was constantly adjusting the design, it was more about the details and the aesthetics, and less about the big structure since it was laid out with the wireframes.
 Moreover, when creating the hi-fi prototypes, I found that I was able to achieve most things I wished to achieve.
 It was interesting for me to explore and make some screens scrollable while keeping some components fixed on the screen.
 However, there are also some ideas that I could not fully build into my prototype, perhaps due to the prototyping tool and my familiarity with it.
 For example, a feature which I hoped to but was unable to do is letting a message show only once for the user, after which they could specify whether they wish to see the message or not (by checking or unchecking a checkbox).
 These features would make the prototype even more realistic, but the hi-fi prototype works well without them, and I believe these can be better achieved in a design process in which development is also involved.

 After designing the interactive prototype, and based on the feedback from the prototype testing, I would like to design the main page differently.
 The design of the main page currently seems a bit overwhelming in terms of the color, and although it serves the purpose of presenting the functionalities of the APP, the design is not very aesthetically pleasing.
 I have spent a lot of time trying different designs of the main page, but I still think it is not very satisfying.
+Moreover, I would improve the details of the design, such as polishing the texts, especially paragraphs of text (e.g. introduction of Featured Search).